 A major point that came up in most pieces of advice was the dress.
 You won’t know for sure how breastfeeding will go, till after the baby arrives (if you are planning to try, that is – no judgement here if you want to bottle feed).
 But it does leave a little uncertainty about what you’re going to wear and how you’ll manage on your day.

 The beautiful bride pictured above is wearing a custom designed wedding dress from Beau Couture.
 It was designed with a low-v at the back of her dress, and a side zip enabled her to slip the front of the dress over her shoulder to breastfeed during the day.
-Structurally designed into the dress was bust shaping and comfort so that a bra did not need to be worn.
-It was important to her to have a dreamy, floaty romantic lace and chiffon dress that was not compromised by the additional requirement to continue to breastfeed.
+Structurally designed into the dress was bust-shaping and comfort so that a bra did not need to be worn.
+It was important to her to have a dreamy, floaty romantic lace and chiffon dress that was not compromised by breastfeeding.
 More pictures & information here.

-- “The hardest thing was finding a wedding dress” – to get it on time, it had to be ordered 4 months out, so Holly had to try dresses on while bubs was only 6 weeks old
+- Holly shared that: “the hardest thing was finding a wedding dress” – to get it on time, it had to be ordered 4 months out, so she had to try dresses on while bubs was only 6 weeks old.

 - If you’re breastfeeding (and you may not know for sure till baby arrives how that’ll go) then that can make things a little tricky dress-wise!
 If possible, express milk in the lead up to the day, and try alternating a breast feed with a bottle feed so you’re not trying to get in and out of your dress every 3 hours (i.e. if on a 3 hour routine, if you breast feed at 2.00pm before you head to the ceremony, then bottle feed (formula or expressed milk) about 5.00pm, the next breastfeed would be at 8.00pm, so you’ve made it most the wedding without having to shrug out of your dress).